highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/02.menu/docs.md

     category: docs
 ---

-*Learn about the the different menu options available on your tablet or HUD.*
+*Learn about the different menu options available on your tablet or HUD.*

 ## Overview